I've done a project on how to apply entropic OT to studying the style shift detection problem.

 Where NP-hard problems meet industrial-strength guesswork.

 Here's MaphSAT: a jointly-programmed SAT solver.
 Here's an earlier version with cactus plots.
-One of my favourite courses so far.
+A wonderful course.

 Programming in C: come for the pointers, stay for the buffer overflows.